 Business Overview

-KSSK was launched in fiscal 2008 based on the basic principle of “working-level perspective.”
-The characteristic of this roundtable is that the practitioners involved in support for students with disabilities frankly and openly discuss ideal support, examples of success and failure of support, and actual on-site ideas and methods.
+KSSK was established in fiscal 2008 with the basic philosophy of “a practitioner’s perspective.”
+The characteristic of this roundtable meeting is that the practitioners involved in supporting students with disabilities will frankly and roughly discuss ideal support, success and failure examples, and ideas and methods in the actual field.
 The University Consortium Kyoto has continued this philosophy and has been hosting KSSK since 2015.

-KSSK consists of subcommittees that provide topics to learn about the current situation and issues of the university, and that are divided into small groups for each theme.
-In particular, in the subcommittees, rather than taking the stance of obtaining some kind of answer, you can gain awareness about support for students with disabilities by listening to the various worries and questions that the person in charge has and how to provide support.
-Furthermore, by exchanging information that can be shared because of the size of the same region and university in the Kansai region, the person in charge in the field shares their know-how and awareness of problems, and it is useful for building a network between universities and those in charge.
+KSSK consists of providing topics to learn about the current situation and issues of the university, and subcommittees conducted by small groups for each theme.
+In particular, in the breakout sessions, you can gain insights about supporting students with disabilities by asking the various concerns and questions that the person in charge has, as well as how to provide support, rather than taking the stance of getting some answers.
+In addition, by exchanging information that can only be shared because of the same region and the size of universities in the Kansai area, it helps to create a network between universities and those in charge.

 Outline of the event